aws-neuron/aws-neuron-sdk/neuron-customops/api-reference-guide/custom-ops-ref-guide.rst

 .. _custom-ops-api-ref-guide:

-Custom Operators API Reference Guide [Experimental]
+Custom Operators API Reference Guide [Beta]
 ===================================================

 This page provides the documentation for the C++ API available to creators of Neuron custom C++ operators (see :ref:`neuron_c++customops`).